About Louise Brooke - Textile Artist & Handmade Banners

 About Louise Brooke

-Louise Brooke is a textile artist, fuelled by a love of words.
-Louise makes bespoke banners and exhibits her own textile-based artworks.
+Louise Brooke (she/her) is a textile artist, fuelled by a love of words.
+Louise makes bespoke banners and exhibits her own textile artwork.

 A contemporary take on traditional banners, her practice evokes the rich heritage of women’s work.

-Sewing for over 20 years and originally trained in Fashion Design, Louise worked for 10 years in ecommerce.
+Sewing for over 20 years and with a degree in Fashion Design, Louise also has 10 years professional experience in ecommerce and project management.

 Life and career change